abdullahkhvlid/AI-Resume-Matcher/README.md

-# AI Powered Semantic Resume
+# AI Powered Semantic Resume Intelligence Engine

 ## Executive Summary
 This project addresses the inherent limitations of traditional keyword based Applicant Tracking Systems (ATS).
 By leveraging a fine tuned BERT model, the system facilitates semantic matching between resumes and job descriptions, ensuring that context and intent are prioritized over simple string matching.